Cyprus / Κυπριακή Δημοκρατία / Kıbrıs Cumhuriyeti – Let’s explore here

 Nicosia – Lefkosía / Lefkoşa

-We travelled from the Middle East to Cyprus by ferry.
-So when we visited Nicosia, the capital of Cyprus, it was our first point of entry back into Europe.
-We found accommodation really easy to find, which was a relief and we found Nicosia to be a really interesting place with lots to see and do.
+Last time we were in Cyprus, we travelled by ferry from Haifa, Israel to Cyprus.
+So when we arrived in Limassol, it was our first point of entry back into Europe.
+We visited Nicosia and found accommodation really easy to find, and we found Cyprus to be a really interesting place with lots to see and do.
 There’s loads of historic architecture, particularly Roman, Ottoman and relating to the Crusades and the Knights Templar.
-There’s also loads of restaurants, bars and café’s, and the people are really friendly and helpful.
+There’s also loads of restaurants, bars and cafés, and the people are really friendly and helpful.

 Don’t fall for the trap of asking for a large beer though – unless you wish to drink from a double Stein!